websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/understanding-form-storage-adapters.md

 > Available: Liferay DXP 7.3 and Liferay DXP 7.2 versions that include the fix for [LPS-97208](https://issues.liferay.com/browse/LPS-97208) (planned for Liferay DXP 7.2 SP3).

 When a User adds a form record, the Forms API routes the processing of the request through a storage adapter API.
 The same is true for the other *CRUD* operations performed on form entries (read, update, and delete).
-The default implementation of the storage service is called `DDMJSONStorageAdapter`, and as its name implies, it implements the `DDMStorageAdapter` interface to store form entry data in JSON format.
+The default implementation of the storage service is called `JSONDDMStorageAdapter`, and as its name implies, it implements the `DDMStorageAdapter` interface to store form entry data in JSON format.

 The Dynamic Data Mapping (DDM) back-end can *adapt* to other storage formats for form records.
 This makes it easy to serialize form data as XML or YAML (or whatever format you like) instead of the default JSON.
 You can then choose to store form data anywhere, including the Liferay database.